polkadot-js/tools/packages/signer-cli/README.md

 The `Payload` is the hex that needs to be signed.
 Pasting the hex signature (followed by `Enter`) submits it to the chain.

-## Sign transactions
+## Sign a transaction

+To sign, you do not need a network connection at all and this command does not use the API to make connections to a chain.
 In a terminal, run the `sign` command with the following form -

 `yarn run:signer sign --account <ss58> --seed <suri> --type <ed25519|sr25519> <hex payload>`